Here’s an example of a FineDay promotion for a veterans event:

 • Can you give us a link to a post on your website or social media about your event?

-• If you want us to incorporate your video of your people singing our international friendship song, “Have a Fine Day,” will you have them all sign and return our video release forms, no later than when you submit the video?
+If so, will you have your singers sign and return our video release forms, no later than when you submit the video?

 Here is a video explaining why FineDay chose to promote groups helping veterans: